mattiasu96/TrapGenerator/README.md

 This means that basically, given the low amount of original samples and the high amount of generated data, our dataset will surely contain multiple copies of the same identical loop! <br> This is clearly shown by the last 2 plot of the loss: the validation loss follows almost exactly the training loss because the validation set contains basically the same data of the training set!

+Also another problem is that the Metallica dataset contains full real songs, which surely helps in the training phase, while our dataset contains only artificial loops (no real complete song).

+It is worth noting that the generation approach is pretty interesting and could open new interesting field in the research of RNN. <br> The basic idea is to emulate the Data Augmentation used in Image Classification, given a proper training set, could be a good idea to generate new artificial samples by combining piece of the original dataset together.
+This seems a possible good idea, especially in the case of drums (could be a bad idea in text generation, since you will likely generate total random sentences).

 The metallica dataset has 23150 training sequences, while our dataset has only about 8000 training sequences.

+# Conclusions
+Unfortunately we were not able to create a proper working application due to the lack of free data and free resources.
+MIDI for trap songs can be found on the internet, but unfortunately there are no free legal resources.

+Given a proper amount of good data, our model will likely work with a bit of tuning.